seanbenk/tictactoe/README.md

 # Tic Tac Toe

-## instructions:
+## Instructions:
-to start the game the player must first open up a browser and go to the address: https://seanbenk.github.io/tictactoe/
+To start the game the player must first open up a browser and go to the address: https://seanbenk.github.io/tictactoe/

 This is a two player game